March 10, 2026

 Drone surveying is the process of using unmanned aerial vehicles (UAVs) equipped with cameras or sensors to capture overlapping aerial images or video of a site, then processing that data into georeferenced maps, 3D models, point clouds, and measurements.
 It is a field application of photogrammetry — the science of deriving geometry and measurements from photographs — combined with GPS positioning to place outputs in real-world coordinates.

 Unlike traditional ground surveying, which collects point-by-point measurements using total stations and GPS receivers, drone surveying collects millions of data points simultaneously from the air.
 The result is dense, spatially continuous coverage of large areas in a fraction of the time that conventional methods require.
+For teams focused specifically on building 3D site reconstructions, see our drone 3D mapping guide.
 A well-executed UAV survey can match or approach the accuracy of ground survey methods for many common project types, while cutting field time by 60-80 percent according to industry productivity studies.

 How Does a UAV Survey Work?
 The Full Workflow